SharePoint/sp-dev-docs/docs/solution-guidance/customize-onedrive-for-business-sites.md

 ![A customized OD4B site.](media/Customization-Options-For-OD4B-Sites/Customization-Options-For-OD4B-Sites-01.png)

-# Challenge with applying OneDrive for Business site customizations? #
+## Challenge with applying OneDrive for Business site customizations

 Let’s start with defining what is the challenge and what are we trying to solve here.
 Technically each OneDrive for Business site is currently using identical architecture as what the personal or my sites used  back in SharePoint 2007 or 2010 version.
 This means that technically each OneDrive for Business site is their own site collection and we do not have any centralized location to apply branding or any other customizations.